AlexGitHub11/Weather-Forecast-Web-App/README.md

-This web application interfaces with a API to retrieve weather data, this data is the represented on a web app created with streamlit in which you can specify the city and days you wish to forecast teh weather for.
+This web application interfaces with a API to retrieve weather data, this data is the represented on a web app created with streamlit in which you can specify the city and days you wish to forecast the weather for.

 ### Features